-If you want a gingerbread men cookie icing that hardens fairly quickly and actually tastes good, this is your recipe.
-Since we use meringue powder, you also don’t need to worry about using raw egg whites.
+If you want a gingerbread men cookie icing that hardens fairly quickly and actually tastes good, this is your recipe, Royal Icing Recipe for Cookies.
+This gingerbread cookie icing uses meringue powder, you also don’t need to worry about using raw egg whites.

 - 4 cups Powdered Sugar (sifted)

 How to Make Royal Icing Using Meringue Powder

 - Make sure all utensils are washed and grease-free.

 - In the bowl of a stand mixer, beat together meringue powder and warm water with whisk attachment until light and fluffy.
 Slowly add powdered sugar to meringue mixture and whisk again.
 Once all sugar has been added, whip on high for several minutes until stiff peaks form.

 - Separate frosting into several different bowls and color as desired - Gel food coloring works best.